Current Year Secured Property Taxes

 Each request must stand on its own merit.
 The key is that the Tax Collector’s office must be convinced beyond doubt that the late payment was beyond the taxpayer’s control.

 Annual tax bills are mailed once a year by November 1st, and can be paid in two installments.
 Every effort is made to get a copy of the tax bill to each property owner.
-To avoid penalties, you should check the status of your property taxes and/or request a duplicate bill by calling our office at (714) 834-3411 or emailing us at ttcinfo@ttc.ocgov.com.
+To avoid penalties, you should check the status of your property taxes and/or request a duplicate bill at ocgov.com/octaxbill by entering your parcel number or by calling our office at (714) 834-3411.
 Don't wait until it's too late and you are required to pay penalties.
-To request a change to the Mailing address on your tax bill, contact the Office of the Assessor at (714) 834-2939.
+To request a change to the mailing address on your tax bill, contact the Office of the Assessor at (714) 834-2939 or complete the attached Change of Address form and mail it to the Assessor at the location provided on the form.

 You may also be responsible for payment of supplemental property taxes.
 When property changes ownership or new construction occurs, the property is reassessed.
 If the property has been reassessed at a higher value, you will receive one or more supplemental tax bills in addition to the annual tax bill.
 If the property has been reassessed at a lower value, you may be due a refund.
 The annual property tax bill must be paid in order to receive a supplemental tax refund.